 Our third hypothesis predicts that increases in the rebel's value of oil should have stronger conflict-enhancing effects than increases in the government's value of oil.
 As described, we use the local fuel price as a proxy for the value of stolen oil to non-state armed groups (v^A) .
 The global price measures the value of oil to the government (v^G) .
-Interacting both prices with an indicator for cells containing oil pipelines permits us to assess our model's prediction that the effects of local prices exceed the violence-inducing effects of global prices.
-We restrict attention to grid cells with no change in oil infrastructure between 2003 and 2014, which is the study period for this analysis due to data constraints.31
+Interacting both prices with an indicator for cells containing oil pipelines permits us to assess our prediction that the effects of local prices exceed the violence-inducing effects of global prices.
+We restrict attention to grid cells with no change in oil infrastructure from 2003-2014, which is the study period for this analysis given data constraints.34 where the cell fixed effects (α_i) absorb the direct effect of having a pipeline throughout the study period, and the country-by-year fixed effects (δ{ct}) absorb the direct effects of price fluctuations.
+Although previous work documents that the gap between local and global gasoline prices is driven by macro-level factors such an inflation and oil prices (Ross et al. 2017) or "idiosyncratic, evanescent, country-specific factors" (Mahdavi et al. 2022, 2137), local prices might be driven by violence.
+To alleviate concerns about reverse causality, we regress the local gasoline price on a country-year measure of violence - namely, the number of grid cells (logged) with a conflict in the previous year.
+Appendix Table A.14 shows negligible and insignificant effects of conflict on local gas prices.